Sunday, 29 November 2020

 England is just going into a four week lockdown to try to reduce rates of Covid infection.
 Scotland seems to be sticking to its five tier system so far, but there’s a general feeling that we might lockdown further soon.

-Meanwhile at Casa Anderson we are getting on with life as contentedly as possible, given the uncertain times that we are living in.
+Meanwhile at Casa Anderson we are getting on with life as best we can, given the uncertain times that we are living in.
 We had brunch at House for an Art Lover with Heather and Ewan on Sunday and then a walk around Bellahouston Park.
 It was so lovely to see them.
 Cat and I have started to do a 30 day Yoga challenge throughout November.
 I’m also trying to do more walking and am enjoying listening to audiobooks while doing so.
 And I’m spending thirty minutes on the exercise bike per day.
 My legs are sore, particularly my dodgy knee, and I’m hoping that they’ll get stronger soon.
 I’m only four days into all this so we’ll see whether I manage to keep it up!

-Sunday 1 November 2020
+Sunday, 1 November 2020

 A Blue Moon